WeiDUorg/weidu/README-WeiDU-Changes.txt

     mymod/mymod.tp2, setup-mymod.tp2, or the like.
   * ID_OF_LABEL returns the correct default value on 64-bit systems.
 Also correct the corresponding part of the documentation.
+  * Tolower will try to detect EE-type games and refuse to lowercase those.

 Version 240:
   * GAME_INCLUDES supports SoD.